warranttsai/warrant-entry-serverless-api/README.md

 # warrant-entry-serverless-api

-This is the serverless API with AWS Lambda and DynamoDB
+Update date: 1 October 2023
+Contributors:

+- Warrant TSAI

+This project is created for serving the front-end project "warrant-entry".
+It includes the APIs for comment-related functions.

 APIs:

 - comment
 - comments

 Runtime: nodejs14.x
 plugins:

 - serverless-offline